Oxa: History

 In 2013, Newman and Posner led the RobotCar UK project as part of Oxford University's Department of Engineering Science Mobile Robotics Group.
 RobotCar became the first autonomous vehicle on UK roads.

 In 2014, the pair used the newly developed technology to found Oxbotica.

 Oxbotica has raised over $18 million to date and is backed by the IP Group, Parkwalk Advisors and AXA XL.
-In 2018, Uber's former Head of Business EMEA Fraser Robinson was appointed to the board of directors.
+In 2018, Uber's former EMEA business head, Fraser Robinson, was appointed to the board of directors.

 In May 2019, Ozgur Tohumcu replaced Dr Graeme Smith as Oxbotica's CEO.
 Also in 2019, the company opened an office in Toronto, Canada.

 In January 2021, Oxbotica announced it had raised $47 million in a Series B round.

 In August 2021, the company achieved a safety landmark as the first company to have its autonomy safety case assessed by BSI (British Standards Institution) against the requirements of the UK Code of Practice 2019, PAS 1881:2020 and PAS 1883:2020, certifying the safety conformity of its autonomous vehicle trials and testing.
 The assessment was completed as part of Project Endeavour, the UK's first multi-city demonstration of autonomous vehicle services and capability.

 In December 2021, Gavin Jackson was named CEO.

 In January 2023, the company raised $140 million in a Series C round.

 In May 2023, the company changed its name to Oxa.

+Oxa raised $103 million (£77 million) in March 2026, including $50 million from the UK National Wealth Fund.
+Nvidia's venture capital division, NVentures, also invested in the Series D funding round, along with existing Oxa shareholders IP Group, Australian pension fund Hostplus, and BP Ventures, a division of the UK oil company.

 Technology

+Oxa designs software and hardware for the conversion of industrial vehicles into autonomous ones.

-Oxbotica's full stack, end-to-end Universal Autonomy software is both vehicle and platform-agnostic, with no dependence on external infrastructure such as GPS.
+Its full stack, end-to-end Universal Autonomy software is both vehicle and platform-agnostic, with no dependence on external infrastructure such as GPS.
 It can be deployed in any environment and on any terrain.
-In addition to underground uses, the technology is also useful in natural canyons and forests, where GPS signals are weak or non-existent, but also in "urban canyons" - cities with tall buildings that obstruct GPS signals for proper navigation.
+In addition to underground uses, the technology is also useful in natural canyons and forests, where GPS signals are weak or non-existent, but also in "urban canyons" — cities with tall buildings that obstruct GPS signals for proper navigation.